The Ebb & Flow of Us

 By Andrew White-Martin and Brooke Barnes in Consultation with Andy Houston

-Our documentary reflection of our contribution to The Mush Hole Project
+Watch our documentary reflection of our contribution to

 The Ebb and Flow of Us is a documentary-style reflection of the development of our platonic relationship to each other as queer artists working on sites of Indigenous history and trauma; Old Fort Erie as tour guides, where we first met, and the former Mohawk Institute as artists for the installation of Sub-Merge as part of the site-specific performance of The Mush Hole Project.